fabiangunzinger/.dotfiles/README.md

 ### Installation

-- To avoid unwanted updates from core neovim and plugins, I install neovim from source and pin plugins to specific versions.
+- To avoid unwanted updates from core neovim and plugins, I install neovim from source and pin plugins to specific versions, tags, or commits.
 I only update when I have a specific reason to do so.

 - To install neovim from source, I followed [these](https://github.com/neovim/neovim/wiki/Building-Neovim) instructions.
 I clone the neovim repo into my home directory.
 After installing the dependencies via homebrew, the commands are the following: